Platform vs. Point Solution: A quick overview

 The best point solutions will offer similarly quick ROIs.
 Others will keep you stranded in pilot purgatory.

-The important thing here is to look for vendors who can give you concrete examples–based on real customer stories–about solution speed and return.
+The important thing here is to look for a solution that can maximize time-to-value in the long run.
+And look for vendors who can give you concrete examples–based on real customer stories–about solution speed and return.

 “We’re looking for something that will minimize complexity.”